 Victims must seek medical attention after they have received non-bite injuries in a dog attack.
 It is important for medical professionals to record the extent of one’s injuries in a patient file.
 If one decides to ultimately pursue a lawsuit against the dog owner, then the jury will need actual proof that one was injured in the dog attack.
 Medical records can serve as solid proof that one was seriously injured after a dog lunged forward at him or her.

-Call Chicago’s Rosenfeld Injury Lawyers To Get Justice For Injuries Related To A dog Attack
+Call Chicago’s Rosenfeld Injury Lawyers LLC To Get Justice For Injuries Related To A dog Attack